"Time in the market is more important than trying to time the market"

 Next, the definition of "GDP": the total value of goods produced and services provided in a country during a period of time (Quarterly and Annual timeframes are the most commonly reported)

-At the must fundamental level, a recession is when the economy doesn't just slow in its rate of growth, but it actually retracts in value.
+At the most fundamental level, a recession is when the economy doesn't just slow in its rate of growth, but it actually retracts in value.
 For example, if this year's GDP was $20 Trillion, and next year's was only $19.9 Trillion, that would signify a "Recession".

 With that in mind, it is easy to see that recessions can vary in length and in depth.
-Here is a view of how the recessions in the past 100 years impacted the stock market:
+Here is a view of how recessions in the past 100 years impacted the stock market:

 As you can see, the stock market usually falls during recessionary times.
 This is because the slowdown in economic activity has a direct effect on the underlying businesses in the economy (duh) but does not kill all of them off completely.
 This brings opportunity for investors because their stock prices will fall during the recession, but they will rebound as business growth picks back up.